-• The Corporation's Board of Directors was appointed by the District's Governing Board.
+The Corporation's Board of Directors was appointed by the District's Governing Board.
 The Corporation has no employees.
-The District's Deputy Superintendent functions as the agent of the Corporation.
+The District's Associate Superintendent of Business Services functions as the agent of the Corporation.
 This individual receives no additional compensation for work performed in this capacity.